Blood Pressure Monitors

 Are wrist BP monitors more accurate?

-Wrist blood pressure monitors can be accurate if used correctly, but upper arm monitors are generally more reliable.
+Wrist blood pressure monitors can be accurate if used correctly, but upper arm blood pressure monitors are generally more reliable.
 Positioning the wrist at heart level is essential.

 Stress, talking during the test, an incorrectly placed cuff, or full bladder can raise readings.
 Always sit calmly and follow correct technique for accurate blood pressure measurement.

-Digital blood pressure monitors are easier for home use, while manual sphygmomanometers are more accurate when used by trained professionals.
+Digital blood pressure monitors automatically inflate the cuff and display readings, making them easier for home use.
+While manual blood pressure monitors (sphygmomanometers) are more accurate when used by trained professionals.
 Choose based on your needs and experience.

 What are sphygmomanometer used for?